siot-decada-robotics/ros1_bridge/README.md

 . <install-space-with-ros2>/setup.bash
 ros2 run demo_nodes_cpp listener
 ```
+(btw samuel says this might not work -  some error about symbol lookup error)

 The ROS 2 node will start printing the received messages to the console.